prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 The fan is also reversible – in other words, you can install it in a manner that will either draw cool air into your case (intake) or push warm air out of your case (exhaust).

-The fan housing is actually two seperate sections, connected together with rubber grommets to help suppress the noise from vibrations.
+The fan housing is actually two separate sections, connected together with rubber grommets to help suppress the noise from vibrations.

 *What's the bottom line here?*